Skip to main content

 North Dakota only gives students with proper documentation access to in-state tuition rates.
 The state makes this educational benefit exclusive to U.S. citizens and lawful permanent residents.

 An exception applies to those with refugee status.
 Those with this status can also be U.S. residents when applying for state tuition purposes.
 So, refugees may pay in-state tuition rates.
-But, refugees should have visas endorsed by the Immigration and Naturalization Services.
+But, refugees should have endorsed visas.

 Housing Ordinances and Immigration

-North Dakota Housing Discrimination Act of 1999 (NDHDA) works like the Fair Housing Act (FHA).
-These acts provide protections for people's rights to fair housing.
+The North Dakota Housing Discrimination Act of 1999 (NDHDA) works like the Fair Housing Act (FHA).
+These acts protect rights to fair housing.
 The federal FHA also prohibits discrimination against fair housing based on the following:

 • Race